sidneysimas/Argus/README.md

 ## About The Project

 Argus is an all-in-one, Python-powered toolkit designed to streamline the process of information gathering and reconnaissance.
-With a user-friendly interface and a suite of powerful modules, Argus empowers you to explore networks, web applications, and security configurations efficiently and effectively.
+It brings together a clean, intuitive interface and a wide range of reliable modules, allowing analysts to efficiently assess networks, web applications, and security environments with consistency and precision.

 ## ⚠️ WARNING: LEGAL DISCLAIMER